Mumbai: Security tightened at T2 to rein in gold smugglers

-With the spate of recent interceptions in gold smuggling including one that involved a terminal manager CISF has increased number of security checks; random screenings, frisking of staff are also being conducted
+With spate of recent interceptions in gold smuggling including one that involved a terminal manager, CISF has increased number of security checks; random screenings, frisking of staff also being conducted

 Reacting to the increasing number of smuggling cases at the city international airport, especially after a deputy manager was caught last week, authorities from Mumbai International Airport Pvt Ltd (MIAL), Mumbai Customs and the Central Industrial Security Force (CISF) have decided to meet to crack down on smugglers.